buildings-for-people/coding_scheme/codes/neighbourhood_characteristics.md

 This code, together with [neighbourhood demographics](code=neighbourhood_demographics) describe the location at a neighbourhood scale.
 Specifically, while [demographics](code=neighbourhood_demographics) describes the human factors (e.g. people are quiet, old, young, etc.),  this code describes the more physical factors.
+Also, the [site characteristics](code=site_characteristics) describe the location at a smaller scale.